 An endowed professorship is a high academic honor bestowed upon distinguished scholars.
 Endowed professorships in Buddhist Studies expand the university's senior faculty and course offerings in the field and ensure that Buddhism is always taught at Stanford.
 Gifts for a professorship provide the opportunity to name the endowed chair.

-Graduate students represent the next generation of scholars, who will advance research and train future students in Buddhist studies.
+Graduate students represent the next generation of scholars and will advance research and train future students in Buddhist studies.
 Endowed doctoral fellowships enable the university to attract the most promising students to our Buddhist Studies program and ensure that funding will always be available for the advanced study of Buddhism at Stanford.
-Endowment gifts provide a naming opportunity and may qualify for matching funds from the Hewlett Challenge.
+Endowment gifts provide a naming opportunity and may qualify for matching funds from the William and Flora Hewlett Foundation.

-Dissertation fellowships provide support for doctoral students in the final year of the program, during which they complete the writing and defense of the thesis.
-Endowed dissertation fellowships free doctoral students from the need for employment, thus ensuring that they can devote full time to their studies.
+Dissertation fellowships provide support for doctoral students in the final year of the program, during which they finish writing and defend the thesis.
+Endowed dissertation fellowships free doctoral students from the need for other employment, thus ensuring that they can devote their full time to their studies.

 Postdoctoral fellowship appointments enable young scholars to pursue one or more years of research and teaching before embarking on a professorial career.
 Endowed postdoctoral fellowships enable the university to support new scholarship while expanding its curriculum in Buddhist Studies and enlivening its community of scholars.